Seminars & Workshops

 - Dr Jade Jaffar and Dr Mae Wong, Alfred Lung Fibrosis Biobank and their collaborators CSL 'Creating a successful academic-industry collaboration', 11 September 2020

 - Dr Britt Clynick, University of Western Australia 'Extracellular vesicles in IPF: Bystanders or messengers', 14 August 2020

 - Dr Ingrid Cox, University of Tasmania 'Epidemiology of Pulmonary Fibrosis in Australia', 17 July 2020

 - Dr Yet Khor, Austin and Alfred Health 'Hypoxaemia and oxygen use in interstitial lung disease', June 2020

 For more information about the program and how to join the meetings, contact Kate Christian.

-In-person workshops are planned for "post-COVID19".
+Additional in-person workshops are planned for 2024 and beyond.
 CREATE Fellows are encouraged to contact Kate Christian with any requests or suggestions for workshop content.